 - Lucerne Christmas Markets – Lucerne is home to a number of different Christmas markets during Advent.
 The markets are a great place to buy gifts, sample traditional Christmas fare and enjoy the festive ambience.

-Live on Ice – An ice rink is constructed at Europaplatz, right next to the KKL building.
+- Live on Ice – An ice rink is constructed at Europaplatz, right next to the KKL building.
 With light illuminations, food stalls and a festive ambience, this is the place to pull on a pair of skates and hit the ice.
-The ice rink is open from 21 November, 2020 to 3 January, 2021.
+The ice rink is (usually) open from around 21 November to 3 January.
 Use of the ice rink is free and skate hire is available on-site.

 - New Year’s Fireworks – A huge fireworks display takes place at 8.15pm (20:15) on January 1 over the bay of Lucerne.
 Gala cruises operate and a number of hotels offer special menus in honour of the event.

-Lilu Light Festival – each night over 10 days in January, Lucerne’s buildings are spectacularly illuminated thanks to the Lilu Light Festival.
+- Lilu Light Festival – Each night over 10 days in January, Lucerne’s buildings are spectacularly illuminated thanks to the Lilu Light Festival.
 Tourist sights, squares and alleys in the old and new town quarters and around the bay are illuminated thanks to talented artists from around the world.
-The Festival usually starts around 9 January and the illuminations take place each night from 6pm to 10pm.
+Festival dates are 11 to 21 January 2024 and 9 to 19 January 2025.
+Illuminations take place each night from 6pm to 10pm.

 Best Day Trips from Lucerne

-As well as all the wonderful attractions to visit in Lucerne, there are some brilliant day trips and activities in Lucerne to be enjoyed from the city.
-Below I have listed some of the more popular things to do near Lucerne, some of which are included with the regional Tell Pass.
+In addition to all the wonderful Lucerne activities mentioned above, there are some brilliant day trips to be enjoyed from the city.
+Below we have listed some of the more popular things to do near Lucerne, some of which are included with the regional Tell Pass.

-- Mount Rigi: Take a cruise across Lake Lucerne to Vitznau and then take the cogwheel railway to the top of the mountain for 360 degree views across the Swiss Alps.
-On your way down, stop and explore at the various stations.
-I also recommend you take the cable car down to Weggis and a cruise back to Lucerne. > Click here for tour options.
-Read our full guide to visiting Mt.
-Rigi here.
+Take a cruise across Lake Lucerne to Vitznau and then take the cogwheel railway to the top of the mountain for 360 degree views across the Swiss Alps.
+On your return journey, we recommend you take the cable car down to Weggis and a cruise back to Lucerne.